 If your camper is new to the camp experience or you are curious about what our camps are like, you are welcome to stay with your camper until lunchtime on the first day of camp.
-Due to parking restrictions, curbside parking is not available if you choose to do so, though parking is available at nearby meters as well as the 4th street ramp.
+Due to parking restrictions, curbside parking is not available.
+If you do choose to stay with your child for the first half of the first day of camps, parking is available at nearby meters or campus parking facilities.

 Where do you go for treats on Fridays of camp?

 At the end of each week, campers go on a special trip to McDonald’s for ice cream or another parent-/guardian-approved treat.
 We go to McDonald's because they are the only place within walking distance that can ensure there is no cross-contamination with peanuts or other allergens and provides lactose-free treat options.